brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-31-desopa-circumvents-sopa-despite-its-anti-circumvention-measures.md

----
-layout: post
-title: DeSopa Circumvents SOPA -- Despite its Anti-Circumvention Measures
+# DeSopa Circumvents SOPA -- Despite its Anti-Circumvention Measures
----

 Leave it to the internet to find a way to circumvent impending laws designed solely to control it.